 Erected in 1916, this castle is recognized as a National Historic Landmark.
 This well-known archaeologist, artifact collector, and tile-maker wanted to ensure items that embodied everyday living prior to the Industrial Revolution.
 This historical wonder is home to almost 30,000 artifacts that Mercer preserved and took care of.
 If you chose to get married in the Mercer Museum, you will be standing among some of the most cared for pieces of history in Bucks County and what could be more romantic than that?
 Choosing to say “I do” in the Mercer shows your loved ones that your marriage will stand strong against the hands of time.

 Deciding between an indoor or outdoor venue, makes most brides feel stuck between a rock and a hard place.
-The James A. Michener Art Museum is the perfect blend between the two.
+The Michener Art Museum is the perfect blend between the two.
 Your wedding will be housed in the ballroom which is surrounded entirely by floor to ceiling glass walls on all sides.
 These glass walls allow you to enjoy the magical grounds without worrying about Mother Nature’s finicky weather.
 The gardens house beautiful and grand fountains that make for the perfect backdrop for your dream wedding.
 Cinderella had her glass slippers and carriage, you’ll have your glass ballroom.

 The museum was named after a local Pulitzer Prize winner, James A. Michener whose dreams of a regional art museum came to fruition.
 Originally built in 1884, these beautiful grounds were originally designed as a local prison.
 In 1980, the old stone building was given over to be a museum.
 The old-world stone walls stretching toward the skies, will make you feel transported back in time.